Management

 ALTER TASK task_workbench_start RESUME;Upgrade

 Posit frequently upgrades the Posit Team Native App and its associated version of Workbench.
-Product updates are automatically applied as Snowflake deploys new versions of Posit Team.
+When the Posit Team Native App is updated, Posit Team automatically upgrades Workbench.

-Some configuration changes are not applied until a service upgrade is performed.
-For example, a service upgrade is needed after changing the target compute pool or uploading a new license.
+Some configuration changes require a service upgrade before they take effect.
+For example, you need a service upgrade after modifying the target compute pool or uploading a new license.
 The management page indicates when configuration changes require an upgrade.
 Click the Upgrade button to upgrade Workbench.

 Change configuration